 Big History This course will follow the curriculum of the Big History Project, which is a course developed to teach the history of the world, from the Big Bang up to the current day, a total of 13.7 billion years.
 It divides history into eight periods of time marked by thresholds where the world increases in complexity.
 It is a multidisciplinary approach created by historian David Christian that examines the development of the world from the creation of the universe through the development of our solar system and earth, the beginning of life on earth, the human experience, and finally the future.
 It traces the increasing complexity of the world over time.
-Note: This course is not offered every year. $\frac{1}{2}$ credit look carefully and critically at works of visual art across media (e.g. painting, print, sculpture, pottery) and across cultures and time periods.
+Note: This course is not offered every year. /2 credit

+Global Art History explores fundamental questions about the purpose and function of art as a human endeavor.
+Students will learn how to look carefully and critically at works of visual art across media (e.g. painting, print, sculpture, pottery) and across cultures and time periods.
 We'll explore the ancient world from the beautiful cave painting of Neolithic Europe and Australia to the classical expression of Greece and Rome to the meditative landscape painting of dynastic China to the intersection of spirituality and art in West Africa and the soaring cathedrals of medieval Europe.
 We'll explore why and how certain forms and styles of expression emerged in different cultures and time periods.
 Students will understand the impact of patronage, trade, and discovery on the evolution of the visual arts.
 We'll study how artistic expression evolved in the modern world, considering such influences as scientific innovation, religion, economics, and politics.
 We'll explore modern and contemporary art across cultures and geographies, considering how art reflects historic traditions while evolving new forms and styles of expression.
 Throughout the course, visits to the Walters Art Museum and the Baltimore Museum of Art will allow students to have direct encounters with works of art we are studying.
 Students will learn how to give a gallery talk and will create an exhibit of their own design.
-Special note to athletes who may compete in college at the Division I or Division II level: Although this course gives credit toward Friends School graduation, the National
+Special note to athletes who may compete in college at the Division I or Division II level: Although this course gives credit toward Friends School graduation, the National Collegiate Athletic Association has determined that this course does not count towards required high school credits.
+Note: This course is not offered every year. /2 credit may be that no religion in modern history is as misunderstood as Islam, a religion often viewed through the lens of stereotypes and misinformation.
+Perhaps the best way of addressing skewed conceptions is through a survey of Islamic civilization and culture.
+The course begins by looking at the biography of Muhammad, the Prophet of Islam, and the birth of Islam as an Abrahmic religion.
+Next, the course looks at the spread of Islam between the 8th and 12th centuries beyond Arabia to places as diverse as Asia, Africa and Europe.
+This is of importance for understanding how the religion is not a monolith and has adapted to different geographical, cultural and linguistic locations.
+This is followed by examining the development of the Islamic intellectual traditions (jurisprudence, theology, philosophy, science and spirituality), and the formation of Islamic art and literature.
+Finally, the last section of the course will look at Islam in the modern world, paying close attention to topics such as the Muslim response to colonialism and the emergence of religious fundamentalism.
+Readings will include not only scholarly materials but also primary resources.
+Note: This course is not offered every year. /2 credit